Case Study

 Designing for a complex aviation business

 360 Jet Fuel is a global aviation services company specializing in fuel procurement for business aviation operators.
-With a distributed team of around 20 employees working remotely across multiple regions, the company coordinates services across hundreds of vendors and thousands of airports worldwide.
+With a distributed team working remotely across multiple regions, the company coordinates services across hundreds of vendors and thousands of airports worldwide.

-As the company grew, their internal workflows became increasingly difficult to manage.
-At the same time, they wanted to expand their business model to include ground handling services in addition to fuel procurement.
+As the company grew, internal workflows built around email, spreadsheets, and manual coordination became increasingly hard to manage.
+At the same time, the business wanted to expand into ground handling services in addition to fuel procurement.

-Happy Path Solutions partnered with 360 Jet Fuel and development partner Kombinat to design and deliver a platform that would enable the company to scale operations and support this expansion.
+Happy Path Solutions partnered with 360 Jet Fuel and development partner Kombinat to design and deliver a platform that could support operational scale, reduce coordination overhead, and enable this expansion.

 The Challenge